 Think about it.
 The purpose of a resume is to qualify you as a potential candidate – both in personal character and in skill sets – and to make people reading about you feel compelled to want to meet you and learn more.

 Recruiters and hiring decision makers assessing you through your resume (or LinkedIn profile and other career marketing materials) don’t have time to sift through irrelevant information.
-They need to quickly and clearly see your ROI value to their company.
+They need to quickly and clearly see your ROI and good-fit qualities for them.

 How can you write about what makes you a good fit for a company, if you haven’t chosen target companies, don’t know what challenges they’re facing right now, and can’t align your qualifications with their pressing needs?

 Step one in executive job search is targeting several companies and researching what you can do for them right now to meet their needs.

 2. Relying entirely on executive recruiters limits your possibilities.